pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ### How does SST make money?

-Although SST is open-sce and free, it also offers the Console, a SaaS service that can automatically deploy y apps and monitor for issues.
+SST (Serverless Stack) makes money primarily through its managed service, called SST Console.
 The Console is optional and includes a free tier.
+In short, SST primarily relies on SaaS (Software as a Service) revenue through its managed platform and potentially supplemental income streams like enterprise services and consulting.